MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- From Robustness to Privacy and Back. [[paper]](https://arxiv.org/abs/2302.01855)
+  - Hilal Asi, Jonathan Ullman, Lydia Zakynthinou.
+  - Key Word: Differential Privacy; Adversarial Robustness.
+  - <details><summary>Digest</summary> We study the relationship between two desiderata of algorithms in statistical inference and machine learning: differential privacy and robustness to adversarial data corruptions.
+Their conceptual similarity was first observed by Dwork and Lei (STOC 2009), who observed that private algorithms satisfy robustness, and gave a general method for converting robust algorithms to private ones.
+However, all general methods for transforming robust algorithms into private ones lead to suboptimal error rates.
+Our work gives the first black-box transformation that converts any adversarially robust algorithm into one that satisfies pure differential privacy.

+- Dataset Distillation Fixes Dataset Reconstruction Attacks. [[paper]](https://arxiv.org/abs/2302.01428)
+  - Noel Loo, Ramin Hasani, Mathias Lechner, Daniela Rus.
+  - Key Word: Dataset Distillation; Reconstruction Attacks.
+  - <details><summary>Digest</summary> We first build a stronger version of the dataset reconstruction attack and show how it can provably recover its entire training set in the infinite width regime.
+We then empirically study the characteristics of this attack on two-layer networks and reveal that its success heavily depends on deviations from the frozen infinite-width Neural Tangent Kernel limit.
+More importantly, we formally show for the first time that dataset reconstruction attacks are a variation of dataset distillation.

 - Personalized Privacy Auditing and Optimization at Test Time. [[paper]](https://arxiv.org/abs/2302.00077)
   - Cuong Tran, Ferdinando Fioretto.
   - Key Word: Differential Privacy; Feature Selection; Active Learning; Test-Time Privacy Leakage.